nladha09/cuddly-fiesta-rhcsa/Udemy/08-Configure-Local-Storage-&-File-Systems.md

 ---

 > <span style="font-family:courier new">**Task 5.
-Configure logical volume w/ name "volume" which should use 20 PE's from volume group "group"**:
+Configure logical volume w/ name "volume" which should use 20 PE's from volume group named "group" of size 400MiB**:
 >> - Size of PE should be a 16 MiB & File System used must be ext4 File System.
 >> - Mount this on `/volume` directory & mount should be persistent.
 >> - Use UUID (universal unique identifier) to mount this.</span>